vtbag/turn-signal/README.md

 ## !!!
 News !!!

-Dependency updates.
+Transition types and direction attributes are now also determined on the old page!

-For details see the [CHANGELOG](https://github.com/vtbag/turn-signal/blob/main/CHANGELOG.md)
+For details see the [CHANGELOG](https://github.com/vtbag/turn-signal/blob/main/CHANGELOG.md) and the [documentation](https://vtbag.pages.dev/tools/turn-signal/).

 ## What is it?